-Aussie’s legendary hi-oleic nuts, fresh roasted and lovingly squashed in sunny Nelson, NZ
+Australia's legendary Hi-Oleic nuts, freshly roasted and lovingly squashed in sunny Nelson, New Zealand

-I assume it is your interest in peanut butter, and Pic’s in particular, that has brought you here.
+We assume it is your interest in peanut butter, and Pic’s in particular, that has brought you here.
 You will know if you have eaten Pic’s.
-There can be no maybes or I think I might haves about it.
+There can be no maybes or I think I might have about it.
 You try it, you find the jar, look at the label and you commit it to memory.
-So, if you haven’t tried it, click HERE to get yourself a jar before you read on.
+Remember the star.

 There are up to two ingredients in our peanut butter.
 Peanuts, and sea salt.
 You always get the peanuts, the salt you get if your jar doesn’t say NO SALT.
-The NO SALT appears on the front panel in white.
-Soon the no salt jars will have a tasteful white band around the edge of the lid, which will help prevent you buying the wrong one.
-I myself like a bit of salt – I feel it keeps my arteries from going floppy.
+The NO SALT appears on the front panel in white and have a tasteful white band around the edge of the lid, which will help prevent you buying the wrong one.
+Pic likes a bit of salt – he feels it keeps the arteries from going floppy.
 Not that we add a lot of salt – Pic’s typically contains about half as much as the ordinary stuff.

-In 2007, when I was looking to buy peanuts by the sack, I came across Greg Bain’s web site for his company, premium nut brokers.
-We struck a deal and Greg sent us a couple of 25 kilo bags of blanched Australian peanuts.
+So what makes Pic’s so damned good.
+This hasn’t been easy to figure out but we think we're finally getting there: In 2007, when Pic was looking to buy peanuts by the sack, he came across Greg Bain’s website for his company, Premium Nut Brokers.
+We struck a deal and Greg sent us a couple of 25-kilo bags of blanched Australian peanuts.